 Tim's first module provides a lot of foundational elements to building a successful business.

-Clocking in at just under 3 hours, this module is Tim's longest.
+Clocking in at just under 3 hours, this is Tim's longest module.

-And understandably so, because this is the most important step.
+And understandably so, because although this step can be frustrating and time-consuming, Amazon product research is arguably the most important step in Amazon FBA.

-In the second video, Tim uses a baseball analogy to illustrate his recommended business structure.
+In the second video in this module, Tim uses a baseball analogy to illustrate his recommended business structure.

 As the business owner, you are the coach, and your products are your players.

 Core Question: If you were a coach, would you rather have: